dance858/PSLP/README.md

    (The exact convention we use for the dual variables can be found in our XXX.)

-Detailed descriptions of each function and all associated data structures are documented in `PSLP_API.h`.
+Detailed descriptions of each function and all associated data structures are documented in `PSLP_"API.h"
+`.
 A video tutorial is available at XXX.

 ---
 ## Citation